1. HOME

 And it's probably because you're preparing for a special occasion.

 You are going to stand in front of others to deliver the poem you've chosen.
-Perhaps a birthday celebration?
+Perhaps at a birthday celebration?
 A wedding?
 Maybe a funeral?
 Or a class presentation?

 For many people this is totally terrifying.